-Hence (x - 2)(x + 4) = 0
+Hence $$(x-2)(x+4) = 0$$

-Then, if the product of two numbers is zero, one or both of those numbers must equal zero.
-Therefore, either (x - 2) = 0, from which, x = 2 or (x + 4) = 0, from which, x = -4 a factor of (x - a) corresponds to a root of x = a
+Then, if the product of two number is zero, one or both of those numbers must equal zero.
+Therefore, a factor of (x - a) corresponds to a root of x = a

+either

+$$(x-2) = 0$$

+, from which, $x = 2$

+or $(x+4) = 0$, from which, $x = -4$

-It is clear then that a factor of (x - 2) indicates a root of +2, while a factor of (x+4) indicates a root of -4.
+It is clear then that a factor of (x-2) indicates a root of +2, while a factor of (x+4) indicates a root of -4.
 In general, we can therefore say that:

 In practice, we always deduce the roots of a simple quadratic equation from the factors of the quadratic expression, as in the above example.
 However, we could reverse this process.
-If, by trial and error, we could determine that x = 2 is a root of the equation $x^2 + 2x - 8 = 0$ we could deduce at once that (x - 2)is a factor of the expression $x^2 + 2x - 8$.
-We wouldn't normally solve quadratic equations this way-but suppose we have to factorise a cubic expression (i.e. one in which the highest power of the variable is 3).
+If, by trial and error, we could determine that x = 2 is a root of the equation $x^2 + 2x - 8 = 0$ we could deduce at once that (x-2) is a factor of the expression $x^2 + 2x - 8$.
+We wouldn't normally solve quadratic equations this way - but suppose we have to factorise a cubic expression (i.e. one in which the highest power of the variable is 3).
 A cubic equation might have three simple linear factors and the difficulty of discovering all these factors by trial and error would be considerable.
 It is to deal with this kind of case that we use the factor theorem.
 This is just a generalised version of what we established above for the quadratic expression.
 The factor theorem provides a method of factorising any polynomial, f(x), which has simple factors.